San Diego State University Georgia Campus

 San Diego State University Georgia (SDSU-G), or SDSU Georgia, is a representation of San Diego State University (SDSU) in Tbilisi, Georgia, offering internationally accredited Bachelor of Science programs in the fields of science, technology, engineering, and mathematics (STEM) in the country of Georgia.
 These programs enable Georgian students to receive a high-quality STEM education and earn an American academic degree.

 Founded in 2014, SDSU Georgia is funded through a compact signed between the United States of America's Millennium Challenge Corporation and the Government of Georgia.

 Academics

-Academic degrees are offered in partnership with three leading Georgian universities and are designed to prepare students in science and technology fields.
-The classrooms, engineering and science laboratories, and computer workstations are designed to meet the same criteria and provide the same technologies that are used at San Diego State University in the United States.

-Courses are taught in the English language by San Diego State University faculty from both the United States and Georgia.

-SDSU Georgia diplomas meet the standards of various accreditation agencies, including Western Association of Schools and Colleges (WASC), Accreditation Board for Engineering and Technology (ABET), and the American Chemical Society (ACS).